Member states of the League of Nations: Non-members

 Between November and December 1920, Armenia, Azerbaijan, Georgia, and Ukraine applied for membership amid the dissolution of the Russian Empire and the Russian Civil War, but were denied because they did "not appear to have a stable government whose authority extends over the whole of its territory".
 (Some extra consideration was given to Armenia due to it being a signatory of the Treaty of Sèvres, which would have given Armenia some territory from the broken-up Ottoman Empire, but the treaty failed to be ratified.)
 Estonia, Latvia, and Lithuania also applied in 1920 and were denied that year because they "had not achieved a definite international status" at the time (the three would be admitted the next year).

-Some of the European microstates, namely Liechtenstein, Monaco, and San Marino, also applied for membership but were denied, explicitly due to their "small size".
-Andorra and Vatican City never sought membership.
+Some of the European microstates, namely Liechtenstein, Monaco, and San Marino, also applied for membership but were denied, explicitly "by reason of their small size".
+Monaco applied for membership on April 6, 1920, but withdrew the application on October 22, 1920.
+San Marino applied on April 25, 1919, but its application lapsed when it failed to respond to a request for information by August 22, 1920.
+Liechtenstein pursued its application with vigor, leading its application to be considered by the League admissions committee.
+The committee concluded, "there can be no doubt that juridically the Principality of Liechtenstein is a sovereign State", but found that because Liechtenstein delegated some state functions to other states, it "could not discharge all the international obligations which would be imposed on her by the Covenant."
+The committee voted 28 to 1 (with only Switzerland voting in favor of admission) against admission for Liechtenstein (with 13 abstentions).
+The decision has been criticized by international lawyers who have noted that other entities, which lacked the powers typically associated with sovereign states, were allowed to be member states.